Garcia-Carbonero-Lab/Neuroendocrine_Classification/README.md

 # Neuroendocrine_Classification
 This repository has all the code used to develop our lab's cross-site classification in well-differentiated neuroendocrine tumors.
 Unfortunately, the data is not public as these results have not yet been published.
+The order in which scripts are described is the order in which they have been run.

 ## Preprocess

 The first step is to preprocess all data used in this project.
-The order in which scripts are described is the order to run them

 ### preprocess folder